parsleyhealth/recruiting/README.md

 Please note:

 * Several steps should be used to organize the information, with no full page reload between them
-* It would be nice to see the stage you're at in the form
+* It would be nice to see your stage as your work through the form

 Finishing up: